mesparza5/cunaChallenge/README.md

 label | `string` | Required.
 This prop creates the label for the input. handleInputValue | `function` | Handles onChange events and passes the field value as a prop. value | `string` | Sets the value for the input.
-If not defined it defaults to empty string.
+If not defined it defaults to empty string. errMsg | `string` | Displays error message.
+If empty will not display any error.

 Example:
 ```